 - Advanced troubleshooting and root cause analysis to find and resolve issues quickly

 - Proactive and continuous monitoring of QoE and QoS to confirm SLAs.

 - Predictive analytics that can forecast issues before they occur

-As an additional step towards full network automation, operators can move to a closed-loop approach to managing their network slices by deploying automated assurance based on a Network Data Analytics Function (NWDAF).
+As an additional step towards full network automation, operators can move to a closed-loop approach to 5G network slice assurance by implementing a Network Data Analytics Function (NWDAF).